 Second, Bosse et al. (2017) (BE) studied on-going divergent selection in UK populations of the great tit (Parus major).
 Because BE did not have an a priori target gene or genomic region of interest, they conducted an EigenGWAS analysis, which treats an explanatory principal component as the phenotype of interest, on ~500,000 SNPs in 2300 birds across three populations, two in the Netherlands and one in the UK.
 This analysis identified particular outlier regions under putative divergent selection, and the most commonly GO term associated with genes in these regions was "palate development".
 Thus we have a lead.
 Next, a second GWAS was conducted to look for SNPs associated with palate development in UK birds.
 This revealed 3 genes, SOX6, PTHrP and COL4A5, the last of which was most associated with beak length and hence was the focus going forward.
-While these genes were highly associated with beak length, they explained minimal variation in that phenotype, from which the authors concluded that the phenotype was under polygenic selection.
+While these genes were associated with beak length, they explained minimal variation in that phenotype, from which the authors concluded that the phenotype was under polygenic selection.
 From here, several interesting features were examined, including high LD values for the COL4A6 SNP most associated with beak length (genomic architectural signatures of divergent selection), correlation of reproductive success and COL4A5 allele (conferred fitness advantage), and differences in bird feeder visits among genotyped, radio-tagged individuals that differentiated at the segregating site of interest in COL4A6 (support for hypothesis that bird feeders foraging is the selective mechanism responsible for beak elongation).

 Finally, Barrett et al. (2018) (BA) documented a rich story of natural selection.
 They began by identifying a phenotype (dorsal brightness) under selection for improving crypsis, to experimentally determining that agouti-related SNPs changed in frequency when individuals were relocated to different selective environments.
 Then they identified a specific candidate deletion as increasing dorsal brightness, and also determined the functional impact of that deletion (change in attractin binding affinity via surface plasmon resonance).
 Finally, as in NA, they put a nail in this association by comparing transgenic C57BL/6 lab mice with and without the candidate serine deletion in agouti, which demonstrated that the deletion led to cryptic lightening of mouse hair.